Sharmashivam123/Spring/TDD/README.md

-#Remove ‘A’ from a string if it is present in the first two characters.
+#This is the task to test the junit in following task where we have to remove ‘A’ from a string if it is present in the first two characters.